John Fairbairn (m. Bessie fflint)1,2,3

 John Fairbairn died bet.
 1741 - 1805 ?Smailholm, ROX, SCT.

 John Fairbairn (m.
 Bessie fflint) is likely to be the family patriarch for the families of Archibald?
-Fairbairn, Robert Fairbairn, Archibald Fairbairn, Archibald Fairbairn, William Fairbairn (m.
-WANLESS), John Fairbairn and William Fairbairn.
+Fairbairn, Archibald Fairbairn, William Fairbairn, Isabel Fairbairn and Robert Fairbairn.

-You can read about this research journey on my personal Fairbairns page.4,3,5,6
+You can read about some of the overall Fairbairn research journey on my personal Fairbairns page.4,3,5,6

 NB: John is not the John baptised 1706 to Robert & Alison (SCLATER) FAIBAIRN of Eildon, as that John married a Margaret YOUNG in 1740, when our John is documented as still having children with Bessie (Elizabeth 1740, Thomas 1741).